ateebakmal/FoodPanda-JavaSwing-OOP/README.md

 # Food Delivery JavaSwing OOP Project

 A desktop application built with Java Swing, designed as a simplified food delivery system inspired by platforms like FoodPanda.

-**Note:** This is not a clone or replica of FoodPanda, but rather an educational project showcasing key Object-Oriented Programming (OOP) concepts—**inheritance, polymorphism, abstraction, and interfaces**—in a real-world use case.
+> **Note:** This is not an exact replica of FoodPanda, but rather an educational project inspired by multiple real-world food delivery platforms.
-The UI is intentionally simple, as Java Swing was used due to instructor requirements.
+> The goal is to demonstrate Object-Oriented Programming (OOP) concepts in a realistic application context.
+> The user interface is intentionally minimal and may appear outdated due to the limitations of Java Swing and the requirement for the project to be built using native Java.

 ---